1947 World Snooker Championship: Final

+"Dead" frames were played.
+Donaldson won the match at 73–49.

 Qualifying

 Herbert Holt had withdrawn from the qualifying in early December.
 The first match, between John Pulman and Albert Brown was a repeat of the final of the 1946 English Amateur Championship which Pulman had won.
 Brown led 14–9 after two days and took a winning 18–9 lead on the final day.
 Herbert Francis led Willie Leigh 14–10 after two days.
 Leigh levelled the score at 15–15 after the final afternoon session and eventually won 19–16.
 Sydney Lee beat Jim Lees 19–16 in the third match.
 In the last first-round match Kingsley Kennerley won easily against Conrad Stanbury, taking an 18–4 lead on the second evening.

 Willie Leigh won all six frames of the first session, and all but frame nine in the second session, to establish an 11–1 lead against Sydney Lee.
 On the second day, he confirmed a win by taking the 19th frame with a break of 63, for a winning margin of 17–2.
 Kennerley reached a decisive margin of victory at 18–10 against Mann.
 In the semi-finals, Albert Brown secured his place in the last frame of the second day of his match against Barrie, at 18–6, and Kennerley prevailed 18–9 against Leigh.
 Brown won the contest of the Birmingham-based players at 18–10, which meant he was scheduled to play Lindrum in the quarter-finals of the main competition.